Wiki · Concept · Last reviewed June 19, 2026

 Such work is sensitive because publishing detailed methods can create misuse risk.
 This creates a governance tension: the public needs evidence that serious testing happened, but the details of some failures may be too dangerous to disclose broadly.

-Government-linked AI safety institutes now participate in some pre-deployment evaluations.
-Anthropic reported that models have undergone pre-deployment testing by the U.S. and U.K. AI Safety/Security Institutes, and that nuclear-risk evaluation involved government red teaming in a classified setting.
+Government-linked AI safety and security institutes now participate in some pre-deployment evaluations.
+Anthropic reported in 2025 that models had undergone pre-deployment testing by U.S. and U.K. institute teams, and that nuclear-risk evaluation involved government red teaming in a classified setting.
+The public record is therefore split: some results can be published as system-card evidence, while some national-security findings may remain available only to trusted public authorities.

 Governance Requirements

 Results should feed into decisions: model changes, policy changes, refusal behavior, monitoring, product constraints, documentation, launch gates, incident plans, and future evaluation sets.
-Red teaming that cannot change deployment becomes theater.
+Red teaming that cannot delay, restrict, remediate, or stop deployment becomes theater.

-For high-stakes systems, red-team evidence should connect to audits, model cards, system cards, incident reporting, and human oversight.
+For high-stakes systems, red-team evidence should connect to audits, model cards, system cards, safety cases, incident reporting, procurement conditions, and human oversight.
 The work should leave records that later reviewers can inspect.

 Failure Modes